dovker/Clap/README.md

 # Future

-The future vision is for **Clap** is a MonoGame-esque framework that exceeds in performance and simplicity while being cross-platform among Desktop Platforms, Mobile devices, Web (Not Decided yet), Consoles.
-This is a vision though.
-Platforms may change and the direction of Game Engines may switch.
-No Pun intended.
+The future vision for **Clap** is a MonoGame-esque framework that exceeds in performance and simplicity while being cross-platform among Desktop Platforms, Mobile devices, Consoles.

 ## Future Features
 * Vulkan and MoltenVK support